Home Energy Physics Nuclear Power Electricity Climate Change Lighting Control Contacts Links

 By comparison in Canada and the USA the average fossil fuel thermal power per person is about 9 kWt and the average electrical power per person is about 1.2 kWe.
 In the Province of Ontario the average thermal power per person is about 7 kWt per person but the Canadian average is higher, in large part due to energy intensive fossil fuel resource extraction in the province of Alberta.

-WORLD NUCLEAR ENERGY PRODUCTION:
+WORLD NUCLEAR POWER PRODUCTION:

-The world nuclear electric capacity in 2004 is about 372,751 MWe.
+The world nuclear electric capacity in 2004 was about 372,751 MWe.

 Then the average nuclear electric power in 2004 was about: